urql-graphql/urql/docs/basics/solid-start.md

 This guide covers how to use `@urql/solid-start` with SolidStart applications.
 The `@urql/solid-start` package integrates urql with SolidStart's native data fetching primitives like `query()`, `action()`, `createAsync()`, and `useAction()`.

+> **Note:** This guide is for SolidStart applications with SSR.
+If you're building a client-side only SolidJS app, see the [Solid guide](./solid.md) instead.
+See the [comparison section](#solidjs-vs-solidstart) below for key differences between the packages.

 ## Getting started

 ### Installation